Baptiste24/Option-Implied-Volatility-surface-visualization-/README.md

 This tool enable anyone to visualize any option's implied volatility surface through a Dash app.
-Please save this file and go to your anaconda prompt and type "python thefilename", it should return an html link.
+Please save this file and go to your anaconda prompt and type "python thefilename", it should return a html link.

 This highlight the vol smile and term structure.
 The surface is smoothed thanks to a spline interpolator.
 An hyperplane is set to help visualize the level of vol.